Self-worth & people-pleasing · Nervous-system work

 Why more success and positive affirmations often are not enough

-Phrases like “I am enough,” more success, or more praise can bring brief relief but do not resolve the rule underneath.
+Phrases like “I am enough”, more success or more praise can bring brief relief, but they do not resolve the rule underneath.
 They work at the surface, while the actual rule keeps running: worth comes from performance and approval.
 As long as this rule is active, it overwrites every affirmation.

 You cannot think your way to stable self-worth.
 The feeling of being okay, independent of performance, has to be rebuilt in the body and in relationship, not merely asserted in your head.